RimanHoubbi/Snake/README.md

 ### Tasks:

 * Implement and annotate a feature that adds a red poison tile that if eaten shrinks the snake by three tiles.
-If the snake is less than or equal to three in length, the snake dies.
-Hint: The poison would follow similar implementation as the food feature.
+If the snake is less than or equal to three in length, the snake dies. *Hint: The poison would follow similar implementation as the food feature.*
+* Add a file with the extension `.feature-to-file` to the *pojo* package.
+  * Verify that the feature `Tile` is defined in the Feature Model.
+  * Map the feature `Tile` to the file `Tuple.java`.
 * Rename the "Head" feature to "Positions".
 * Inspect the .feature-model and .feature-to-file files.
 * After the above tasks are completed, answer the questions [here](https://forms.gle/xWZdGAT9wo6xygov7).